tiaringhio/TuDu/README.md

 ### Add Item

-Simply digit your item and press the button **Add Task** to add it to your table.
+Simply type your task and press enter to add it to your table.

 ### Categories